bitcraft/mugen-tools/readme.md

 python 3.4.3, windows 8.1, pygame 1.9.2

-all files in this repository are public domain
+all files in this repository are public domain, except for parse.py

-leif theden (bitcraft), 2012-2015
+leif theden, 2012-2015